eipiequals-1/Wallpaper-Chrome-Extension/README.md

-## Cross-platform Game Development Framework
+## Mountains Wallpaper Extension
-**Mountains Chrome Extension** is a simple chrome extension example using basic Javascript and CSS and is the source repository for AHS CS First's 2022-2023 Chrome Extension workshop.
+**Mountains Wallpaper Extension** is a simple chrome extension example using basic Javascript and CSS and is the source repository for AHS CS First's 2022-2023 Chrome Extension workshop.